 It is one of the first things you will encounter as a débutant (a beginner) in French.

-Because like all–purpose flour, ça va is a common and versatile expression used in a variety of different ways.
+Because like all–purpose flour, ça va is common and versatile, and it’s used in a variety of different ways in French.

-So let’s take a look at this small but mighty creature.
-I promise that by the end of this article, you will have rekindled your relationship with this word!
+So let’s take a look at this small but mighty expression.

 The Straightforward Meaning of Ça Va